Endocarditis

 - an echocardiogram, which is an ultrasound of your heart

-You might also have other imaging tests such as a PET scan.
+You might also have other imaging tests such as an MRI scan or a PET scan.

 How is endocarditis treated?

-Endocarditis can come back, so your health will be monitored for the following year or so.
-You’ll learn how to reduce the chance of reinfection and how to recognise it if it occurs.
+Endocarditis can come back, so your health will be monitored closely for the next year or so.
+You’ll learn how to reduce your chance of reinfection and how to recognise if it occurs.

 Can endocarditis be prevented?

-- observing good dental hygiene to reduce the risk of bacteria entering through the mouth
+- good dental hygiene to reduce your risk of bacteria entering through your mouth

 Learn more here about the development and quality assurance of healthdirect content.